Super Bowl XXXVI: Statistical overview

 Warner finished the game with 28 completions out of 44 passes for 365 yards, 1 touchdown, and 2 interceptions, and rushed 3 times for 6 yards and a touchdown.
 Warner's 365 passing yards were the second highest total in Super Bowl history behind his own record of 414 yards set in Super Bowl XXXIV.
 Hakim was the top receiver of the game with 5 catches for 90 yards, and also rushed once for 5 yards.
 Faulk led the team with 76 rushing yards, and also caught 4 passes for 54 yards.

 Patriots running back Antowain Smith was the top rusher of the game with 92 yards, and caught a pass for 4 yards.
-Troy Brown was the Patriots leading receiver with 6 catches for 89 yards.
+Troy Brown was the Patriots' leading receiver with 6 catches for 89 yards.
 Brown also had a 15-yard kickoff return, and a 4-yard punt return, which gave him 108 total yards.
-Although the Rams outgained the Patriots 427–267 in total yards, New England forced three turnovers that were converted into 17 points.
+Although the Rams outgained the Patriots 427–267 in total yards, the Patriots forced three turnovers that were converted into 17 points.
 The Patriots, on the other hand, committed no turnovers.